ceteri/pkg/README.md

   * integrate multiple libraries, tools, and services to provide coverage across the stack, depending on the needs of their use cases

 Notably, the *graph database* vendors tend to focus on **Layer 1** and the *query* aspects (mixed into either in **Layer 8** or **Layer 9**) of search, while not providing especially effective solutions for the other layers.

+---

+## What are the PKG group’s requirements/needs from a tool stack?

+  * Asynchronous project chat
+  * Shared document for note taking
+  * Creating semantic markups
+  * Shared storage
+  * Versioning
+  * Publishing on the web
+  * Knowledge graph

+## Current Use Cases for the Group

+  * Personal knowledge collection
+  * Sharing links to add context to group discussion
+  * Topical conversation on KG related subject
+  * Collaborating on specific project
+  * Publishing tutorials